colod/RepData_PeerAssessment1/PA1_template.md

 ## 2012-11-29 2012-11-29        7047
 ## 2012-11-30 2012-11-30           0
 ```
-This shows a histogram of the total steps per day in the dataset.
+The following is a histogram of the total steps per day in the dataset.

 ```r
 hist(dailytotals$"Total Steps", main="Histogram of Total Steps per Day", xlab="Total Steps per Day")